emaj9/computing-workshop/docs/2-transcript.md

 for this lense of teaching in the tech space.
 We spun it out and formed an independent entity around: code society was incorporated in May.
 We've been building it from scratch.

+Our sweet spot is middle school and high school, looking at how do we cast a wider net for diverse learners to engage and enter into this space.
+Ultimately our goal is to sell our product, our curriculum, media, content, so on to other organizations.
+Our view is we are not trying to compete with other coding organizations - they're all doing great work - but they're missing some key parts and we want to fill that void.
+We're trying to sell our curriculum to help coding organizations engage a wider community of young people to bring them into their pipeline which provides students with solid techincal knowledge.
+We want to address as well their atrition rate which is a huge problem for npo.
+We also work with upper-elementary, like 5 to 6th grader which the students really enjoyed.
+We've also found that adults learners who are exploring the possibility of going to a coding bootcamp and are interested in what our curriculum has to offer.
+Many adults told us they learned so much from School house Rock, and if this is a school house rock for computer science - where can I sign up?

+# And where are you operating right now?
+Colorado?

+I'm orginially from Denver, CO but I moved out to NY nearly a decade ago.
+We are based out of NYC.
+We have a instituion here called the New Museum which we work under.

+# Do you talk about a lot of different facets of critical pedagogy, one that I want to more about is around the
+# relationship between the students and the teachers.
+Can you describe to me what kind of relationship they have?

+Great question and this is a big question we're trying to answer.
+What we're trying to address is figure out how to scale cp and maintian student-teacher relationships. min 57